Be1hl2/Executive-Sales-Performance-Profitability-Dashboard/README.md

 The objective of the project was to identify:

-Revenue and profitability trends
+Revenue and profitability trends,
-Product and category performance
+Product and category performance,
-Customer segment contribution
+Customer segment contribution,
-Brand and regional performance
+Brand and regional performance,
-City-wise sales distribution
+City-wise sales distribution,
-Quarterly and monthly revenue trends
+Quarterly and monthly revenue trends,
 Business areas impacting overall profitability

 The dashboard enables interactive analysis through dynamic slicers, KPI tracking, and drill-down capabilities across multiple business dimensions.